MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

    :::image type="content" source="../media/connections/edit-viva-home/vc3-switch-experience-list.png" alt-text="Screenshot showing three available experiences and their status."lightbox="../media/connections/edit-viva-home/vc3-switch-experience-list.png":::

    > [!NOTE]
-   > - Users are required to have a Microsoft Viva suite or Viva Communications and Communities license in order to create two or more experiences (up to ten).
+   > - Users are required to have a Microsoft Viva suite or Viva Communications and Communities license in order to create two or more experiences (up to 50).
 See [Microsoft Viva plans and pricing](https://www.microsoft.com/microsoft-viva/pricing) for more info.
-   > - Multiple Viva Connections experiences are unavailable in GCC, GCC High, and DoD environments.
-For more information about service availability, [see the list of service availability here](/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government#service-availability-for-each-plan).

 #### Give permission to edit from Viva Connections in Teams